ARgorithm/toolkit/docs/docs/tutorials/config.md

 | example     | default parameters in case no parameters are passed          |
 | description | The description of ARgorithm.
 Helpful to people using your ARgorithm as well as other developers |

 The `argorithmID` and `file` are read from the filename.
-The `sample.py` file is parsed by the CLI to list out eligible functions. an eligible function is one that can be called by ARgorithm.
+The `sample.py` file is parsed by the CLI to list out eligible functions.
+An eligible function is one that can be called by ARgorithm.
 Your ARgorithm code file must have a function of the form `def foo(**kwargs)`.
-The input will be passed as keyword arguments according to metadata in config file.
+The input will be passed as keyword arguments according to metadata in the config file.
 If you have more than one eligible function, you can decide which one to call.

-The `description` describe what the argorithm does so users know what the argorithm does and renders.
+The `description` describes what the argorithm does so that users are aware of what the argorithm is doing and rendering.

 <div class="termy">